-Publishing short stories is a great way to brush up on your creative writing and storytelling techniques, gain readership, and earn money and eventually credibility as a published author.
-If you want to reap these benefits, hop along — today, we’ll show how to publish a short story.
+Publishing short stories is a great way to brush up on your creative writing and storytelling techniques, gain readership, earn money and eventually gain credibility as a published author.
+If you want to reap these benefits, hop along — today, we'll show you how to publish a short story.

 Step 1: Compile a list of targets